 - Little-to-no maintenance; simply keep it filled with fresh coolant

-Spark erosion is the fastest and most cost effective solution to recovering machinery that has been compromised by broken tools.
-For over 70 years, Electro Arc has been perfecting this process and supplying premium metal disintegrators at affordable prices throughout the world.
+Spark erosion is the fastest and most cost-effective solution to recovering machinery that has been compromised by broken tools.
+For 75 years, Electro Arc has been perfecting this process and supplying premium metal disintegrators at affordable prices throughout the world.